Supplementary Lenses - Antique and Vintage Cameras

 England

 Three 'focusing lenses' in one mount for attaching to a falling plate camera.
-For: 9'; 6' and 3'.
-In box.
+For: 9', 6' and 3'.
+Box.
 Stamped with the Leviathan trade mark of Joseph Levi.

 London